 - After you follow a route, the Edge 530 can guide you back to the start.

-- You can use the preloaded Yelp app to find nearby bike shops, coffee shops, etc. – and navigate to them with turn-by-turn directions.
+- You can use the preloaded Yelp app to find nearby bike shops, coffee shops, etc. And you can navigate to them with turn-by-turn directions.

-- You cannot find nearby POIs (Points of Interest) and navigate to them (only the Edge 830 and 1030 have a full suite of POIs).
+- You cannot find nearby POIs (Points of Interest) and navigate to them.
+Only the Edge 830, 1030 and 1030 Plus have a full suite of POIs.
 However, the Yelp app does almost the same thing.

-- You cannot input an address and ask the Edge 530 to navigate to that address (which you can do with the Edge 830 and 1030).
+- You cannot input an address and ask the Edge 530 to navigate to that address.
+Which you can do with the Edge 830, 1030 and 1030 Plus.
 Basically, this means you need to plan ahead, and download new routes to your Edge 530 before you set off on your bike.
-For many cyclists this is not a deal-breaker … but for some, it is.
+For many cyclists this is not a deal-breaker.
+But for some, it is.

-- The Garmin Edge 530 has integrated Trailforks, which means it has 130,000 trails right on the unit.
-(The Garmin Edge 520 Plus did not have this.)
+- The Garmin Edge 530 has integrated Trailforks, which means it has 130,000 trail maps right on the unit.
+The Garmin Edge 520 Plus did not have this.